 Difficulty: Medium, Asked-in: Google, Facebook, Microsoft, Amazon, Morgan Stanley

-Key takeaway: It is a famous matrix-based problem that can be solved in place using the loop and properties of the matrix.
+Key takeaway: This is a well-known matrix problem that can be solved in-place using loops and matrix properties.

-Given an n x n square matrix, write a program to rotate it by 90 degrees in the anticlockwise direction.
-It is expected to rotate the matrix in place.
-Or in other words, we have to modify the input 2D matrix directly.
+Given an n x n square matrix, write a program to rotate the matrix by 90 degrees in the anti-clockwise direction.
+The goal is to perform the matrix rotation in place, meaning we need to rotate the matrix without using extra space.

-If we observe input and output matrices, then the following pattern would be visible: The first row has turned into the first column in reverse order.
-Similarly, second, third, …rows have turned into their respective column in reverse order.
+If we observe the input and output matrices, the following pattern would be visible: The first row has turned into the first column in reverse order.
+Similarly, the second, third, … and last rows have turned into their respective columns in reverse order.
 For example:

-So one basic idea would be to use an extra matrix of the same size and directly copy elements from the original matrix according to the above observation.
+So one basic idea would be to use an extra matrix of the same size and directly copy elements from the original matrix based on the above observation.

 As given in the problem description, can we solve the problem without using extra space or in-place?
 Can we observe some pattern in the anticlockwise rotation of the matrix?
 Let's think!

-So if we take the transpose of the input matrix, then:
+So if we take the transpose of the input matrix:

-If we compare the output matrix with the transpose of the input matrix, then the solution idea would be: if we take the transpose of the input matrix and reverse each column, we will get the desired matrix rotated by 90 degrees in an anticlockwise direction (Think!)
+So one solution idea would be: If we take the transpose of the input matrix and reverse each column, we will get the desired matrix rotated by 90 degrees in an anticlockwise direction (Think!).

-Convert the given matrix into its transpose : A transpose of a matrix is when the matrix is flipped over its diagonal, i.e., the row index of an element becomes the column index and vice versa.
-So, we need to swap elements at position X[i][j] with the element at X[j][i].
+Convert given matrix into its transpose: The transpose of a matrix is obtained by flipping the matrix over its diagonal, i.e., the row index of an element becomes the column index and vice versa.
+So we need to swap the elements at position X[i][j] with the element at X[j][i].

 for (int i = 0; i < n; i = i + 1)